AT-HOME TESTING RESULTS DELAY

 Interested in At-Home Testing?
 Click HERE to find your test.

 Do you remember taking tests?
 We have all been tested in a variety of ways in our lives.
-From our beliefs to a paper/pencil task, all tests help us grow.
 While there are physical things to bring, there are also metal aspects to testing.
 We hope your child will bring everything they need to make it successful.

-- Get a good night’s sleep and have a good breakfast: On testing day, please make sure your child is well rested and well nourished.
-Rest and good nutrition will help him or her concentrate better and perform better on the test.
-Check the details of your specific event for information about snacks and drinks.
+- Get a good night’s sleep and have a good breakfast: Rest and good nutrition will help him or her concentrate better and perform better on the test.

 - Don’t worry!
 Decrease test anxiety by encouraging your child to relax and do the best he/she can on the test.
 Do not let anxiety affect you or your child!

-- Be bold: At the beginning of each section the test proctor will ask if there are any questions.
-Encourage your child to not be afraid to ask questions.
+- Be bold: Encourage your child to not be afraid to ask questions.

 - Don’t get hung up on the unknowns: If your child does not readily know an answer, encourage him or her to try to eliminate the obviously incorrect answers.
-If that doesn’t work, temporarily skip the question and come back to it later.
-Sometimes thinking about other questions will resolve the knot.
-Because test scores are based on the number of questions answered correctly, it’s best to have an answer—even if it’s a best guess—on each question.
+Try temporarily skipping the question and coming back to it later.
+Test scores are based on the number of questions answered correctly, it’s best to have an answer, even if it’s a best guess.

 - Use the testing time wisely: Encourage your student to go back and check/review answers if there is time to do so.